flowdee/hearthstone-cards/README.txt

 = Features =

-*   Use brackets e.g. [Flamewaker] or [Flamewaker gold] to convert your card names
+*   Use brackets e.g. [Flamewaker] to convert card names
 *   Supporting: Posts, Pages, Custom Post Types, Comments, bbPress, Page Builder, BuddyPress & Text Widgets
 *   Adding overlay and displays the associated image while hovering card names
-*   Supporting the following card languages: English, Chinese, French, German, Russian, Spanish & Portuguese (Brazil)
+*   Supporting the following languages for displaying card names: English, Chinese, French, German, Russian, Spanish & Portuguese (Brazil)
-*   Standard and gold (premium) card images available
+*   Card images are available in English only
 *   Show colored card names according to their rarity
 *   Configuration page for more options
 *   Try out the online [demo](https://kryptonitewp.com/demo/hearthstone-cards-wordpress/)
 *   Regular updates and improvements: Go though the [changelog](https://wordpress.org/plugins/hearthstone-cards/#developers)

+> <strong>Please note</strong><br>
+> In order to serve all the card images for you, we host them on a paid CDN (Content Delivery Network) which produces hosting costs every year.
+> If you are happy with the plugin and you want to support us, every [donation](https://kryptonitewp.com/donations/hearthstone-cards/) is much appreciated.
+Thanks in advance!

 = How to display Hearthstone Cards =
-Please use e.g. [Flamewaker] or [Flamewaker gold] to convert your card names within your WordPress pages or posts.
+Please use e.g. [Flamewaker] to convert your card names within your WordPress pages or posts.

 Basically take care of using correct special character according to your selected language.